 Depressants

-Depressant are drugs that slows the functions of the body.
+Depressants are drugs that slow the functions of the body.
 Medically taken to calm people down or help a person to sleep.
-Examples are barbiturates, inhalants and Chloral Hydrate
+Examples are barbiturates, inhalants and Chloral Hydrate.

 Stimulants

 Tend to increase alertness and physical activity.
 Amphetamines are the most common of these “uppers” and cocaine.